Kintyre/ksconf/docs/source/cmd_minimize.rst

 then additionally reduces duplication between individual stanzas and default entries.
 Typically you only need this mode if your dealing with a conf file that's been fully expanded to include all the layers, which doesn't happen under normal circumstances.
-This does happen anytime you download a stanza from a REST endpoint or munge together output from ``btool list``.
+This does happen anytime you download a stanza from a REST endpoint or munged together output from ``btool list``.
 If you've ever done this with ``savedsearches.conf`` stanzas, you'll be painfully aware of how massive they are!
 This is the exact use case that ``--explode-default`` was written for.